michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 ---

 [AutoMapper] is well known in the .NET community.
-It bills itself as "a simple little library built to solve a deceptively complex problem - getting rid of code that mapped one object to another," and it does the job nicely.
+It bills itself as "a simple little library built to solve a deceptively complex problem - getting rid of code that maps one object to another," and it does the job nicely.

-AutoMapper seems to find its way into a lot of my .NET projects.
+In the past, I've used it exclusively with ASP.NET APIs.
+However, the method for utilizing it via dependency injection has changed.
+So let's review how to get started, how to define mappings and how to inject your mappings into ASP.NET Core APIs.

 <!--more-->

-- What it does
-- Using default mappings
+# Getting Started

+Like most .NET libraries, you can install the `AutoMapper` package from Nuget.

+<% highlight PS %>
+Install-Package AutoMapper
+<% endhighlight %>

+## Default Mappings

-- Custom mappings
+## Custom Mappings
--

-* How to setup DI for ASPNETCore

-*

-# How did I do?
+# Dependency Injection

 <figure style="width:250px;float:right;margin: 0 0 10px 10px">
     <img src="https://res.cloudinary.com/dk3rdh3yo/image/upload/w_auto,c_scale/53030755_2228476424037910_6307370620143831616_n_igcxrg.jpg" alt="Our new dining room table.">